ViewComponent/view_component/docs/index.md

 ## When should I use ViewComponents?

 ViewComponents work best for templates that are reused or benefit from being tested directly.
-Heavily reused partials and templates with significant amounts of embedded Ruby often make good ViewComponents.
+Partials and templates with significant amounts of embedded Ruby often make good ViewComponents.

 ## Why should I use ViewComponents?